About the Teen Pregnancy Prevention Program

 Overview

-Adolescence is a developmental stage rich with opportunities to think more critically and engage more deeply with the world than in childhood.
-During this time, it’s imperative for youth to learn how to make healthy decisions and form healthy relationships.
-The Office of Population Affairs’ (OPA) Teen Pregnancy Prevention (TPP) program is a national, evidence-based program that funds diverse organizations working to give adolescents, and the adults supporting them, the tools and knowledge to improve sexual and reproductive health outcomes and promote positive experiences, relationships, and environments to help our nation’s youth thrive.
+Adolescence is a developmental stage rich with opportunities for adolescents to think more critically and engage more deeply with the world around them.
+During this time, it is imperative for youth to learn how to make healthy decisions and form healthy relationships.
+The Office of Population Affairs’ (OPA) Teen Pregnancy Prevention (TPP) program is a national, evidence-based program that funds diverse organizations working to give adolescents, and the adults supporting them, the knowledge and tools needed to improve sexual and reproductive health outcomes and promote positive experiences, relationships, and environments to help our nation’s youth thrive.

-With an annual budget of approximately $101 million, OPA invests in the replication of evidence-based TPP programs while developing and evaluating new and innovative approaches to prevent unintentional teen pregnancy and sexually transmitted infections (STIs) among adolescents, promoting positive youth development, and advancing equity in adolescent health.
-A major component of the TPP program funds organizations that serve communities and populations with the greatest needs and facing significant disparities.
+With an annual budget of approximately $101 million, OPA invests in the replication of evidence-based TPP programs while developing and evaluating new and innovative approaches to help youth make healthy decisions that reduce sexual risk behavior and decrease sexually transmitted infections (STIs) and unintended teen pregnancy.
+The TPP program prioritizes a strength-based approach to serve communities and populations with the greatest needs and facing significant disparities.

-In addition to evidence-based programs, the TPP program also funds research and demonstration grants that foster innovation through the development, testing, and evaluation of new or improved interventions, approaches, programs, and strategies to improve adolescent sexual health outcomes.
-These projects advance groundbreaking research and create innovative practices that engage underserved populations or apply to settings currently underrepresented among evidence-based approaches.
-This ensures OPA will continually advance more equitable, innovative, and responsive programming for the nation’s youth.
+The TPP program also funds research and demonstration grants to foster innovation.
+Grant recipients develop, test, and evaluate new or improved interventions, approaches, and strategies to address gaps in the evidence base and improve sexual and reproductive health outcomes.
+They also evaluate for impact those approaches deemed most promising.
+These projects advance groundbreaking research and create innovative practices to ensure that OPA remains on the forefront of providing responsive programming for the nation’s youth.

-Beginning in 2023, 71 organizations received funding through the TPP program that will continue for up to five years:
+Currently, 73 organizations receive funding through the TPP program that will continue for up to five years:

 • 12 organizations are evaluating the impact of new and innovative approaches to prevent teen pregnancy and STIs and promote health.